 So why are we receiving these warnings?
-After all, we’re building a library with functions that are intended to be used by our users, and not necessarily by us within our own project, so it shouldn’t matter that these connect functions go unused.
-The point of creating them is that they will be used by another project and not our own.
+After all, we’re building a library with functions that are intended to be used by our users, not necessarily by us within our own project, so it shouldn’t matter that these connect functions go unused.
+The point of creating them is that they will be used by another project, not our own.

-To understand why this program invokes these warnings, let’s try using the connect library as if we were another project, calling it externally.
-To do that, we’ll create a binary crate in the same directory as our library crate, by making a src/main.rs file containing this code:
+To understand why this program invokes these warnings, let’s try using the connect library from another project, calling it externally.
+To do that, we’ll create a binary crate in the same directory as our library crate by making a src/main.rs file containing this code:

 Filename: src/main.rs